netblue30/firejail/CONTRIBUTING.md

  let us know if it runs correctly or not.
  - You may also try disabling various options provided in `/etc/firejail/<ProgramName.profile>` until you find out which one causes problems.
 It will significantly help to find solution for your issue.

+Please note: if you are running Debian, Ubuntu, Linux Mint, or another related distribution and you installed firejail from your distro's repositories, please ensure that **both** of the following were installed:
+`firejail` and `firejail-profiles`.
+A common source of issues is that firejail-profiles was not installed when installing firejail.

 We take security bugs very seriously.
 If you believe you have found one, please report it by emailing us at netblue30@yahoo.com